Serena Williams Names Her Two-Week Old Daughter After Her Tech-Genius Father

 After delivering her baby at the beginning of September, Serena Williams has shared with the public her child’s name and more detail about the baby.

-Though she is named after her father, Alexis Olympia Ohanian Jr. actually has two big pairs of footsteps to follow: those of her tennis star mother, and those of her tech-genius father.
+Though she is named after her father, Alexis Olympia Ohanian Jr. actually has two big pairs of footsteps to follow: those of her tennis star mother and those of her tech-genius father.

 Williams posted a photo of herself with her infant daughter on Instagram with the caption: “Meet Alexis Olympia Ohanian Jr. You have to check out link in bio for her amazing journey. ”

-The link she mentions leads to a short but sweet video chronicling her adventures in pregnancy, such as images of ultrasounds, moments of shared excitement with fiancé Alexis Ohanian and putting together a crib.
+The link she mentions leads to a short but sweet video chronicling her adventures in pregnancy, such as images of ultrasounds, moments of shared excitement with fiance Alexis Ohanian and putting together a crib.

-Though she is loving her new role as a mother, Williams hopes to return to tennis scene for the Australian Open in January.
+Though she loves her new role as a mother, Williams hopes to return to the tennis scene for the Australian Open in January.

 The Nike athlete also shared on Instagram a look at the baby’s cute socks — designed like ballerina slippers.